-All students in grades K-12, including students with disabilities, special healthcare needs, and those in alternative educational settings, may receive physical education (PE).
+All students in grades K-12, including students with disabilities, special healthcare needs, and those in alternative educational settings, will receive physical education (PE).
 The District shall strive to provide an amount of PE instruction consistent with the NASPE recommendations, to the extent feasible.
 All PE will be taught by a certified PE teacher.
+Student involvement in other activities involving physical activity, such as interscholastic or intramural sports, will not be substituted for meeting the PE requirement.
 Students will spend at least 50 percent of PE class time participating in moderate to vigorous physical activity.